 To show anything on a screen, you need a digital signage player to build and manage content displays.
 These devices connect to your TV screen and pair with software that retrieves content to play back on the screens.
 Worried about setting up the hardware?
 Don’t be.
 Cloud-based digital signage is a plug-and-play solution that can be set up in minutes.

 After syncing your screen with a digital signage solution, it’s time for content creation!
-Get engaging screen designs in just a few clicks with resources like free templates, stock images and videos, widgets or apps.
+Get engaging screen designs in just a few clicks with resources like free templates, stock images and videos or apps.
 The best part?
 Media rich digital signage platforms are set-up to make it super simple for non-designers to create quality content.

 10 best digital signage software features